susannebink/myCardsApp/PROCESS.md

 Get my Android Studio working again, no progress made on project.

 ### Day 7
 Firebase authentication works.
 Writing to database doesn't work yet.
-Barcode scanner works, now i have to find a way to reporduce a image of the barcode.
+Barcode scanner works, now I have to find a way to reporduce an image of the barcode.

 ### Day 8